The Road to Discovering Part 5: If it reads, spells, & writes like a dyslexic, it is NOT a dyslexic.

 There was to be no ARD team discussion on any of it.
 None.
 For the most part, the people in the room were read the results of the FIE and read the decision.
 Once again, Carly was predetermined without any parent input.

 There was no talk of informal data gathered by the teachers.
 There was no talk of Carly's performance in the class with regard to the evaluation.
 There was no discussion.
-It was not up for discussion.
+None of it was up for discussion.

 Being that they still had to do all the checkmarks for the meeting, I was able to get my words in.
 I read from the Texas Dyslexia Handbook.
 I read from published work on how Carly is dyslexic with relation to the evaluation and her performance in the class and at home.